justintadlock/mullet/readme.txt

 == Frequently Asked Questions ==

-= What's a Grunion? =
+= What's a Mullet? =

-The plugin was written in Southern California, home of an unusual fish call the [Grunion](http://en.wikipedia.org/wiki/Grunion).
+The plugin was written in Southern California, home of an unusual fish call the [Mullet](http://en.wikipedia.org/wiki/Mullet).
 There's no correlation between fish and contact forms as far as I can tell; it's just a fun sounding word that's geographically apropos.

 = What about spam?
 Will I get a lot from the contact form? =